George N. Bratton

 OverviewAI-generated summary

-George N. Bratton's research focuses on aquatic plant ecology, investigating the processes that influence aquatic ecosystems.
-During his tenure with the U.S. Geological Survey, he led the submersed aquatic vegetation (SAV) project within the Vegetation and Hydrogeomorphic Relations Project.
-His work involved designing and conducting studies aimed at understanding factors affecting diversity in these environments.
-Bratton earned his Bachelor of Science in Biology, Master of Science, and PhD in Environmental Biology from George Mason University.
-He also holds an affiliate professorship in the Environmental Science and Policy Department at George Mason University and is a steering committee member for the National Capital Region Partnership for Regional Invasive Species Management (NCR-PRISM).
+George N. Bratton's research has focused on the ecological processes that influence aquatic ecosystems.
+He led a project on submersed aquatic vegetation within the U.S. Geological Survey's National Research Program.
+His work aimed to understand the factors affecting the diversity and dynamics of these plants.
+Bratton received a Bachelor of Science in Biology, a Master of Science, and a PhD in Environmental Biology from George Mason University.
+He has also served as an affiliate professor in the Environmental Science and Policy Department at George Mason University and as a steering committee member for the National Capital Region Partnership for Regional Invasive Species Management (NCR-PRISM).
+His scholarly metrics include an h-index of 2, with 4 total publications and 16 total citations.

 Metrics